 - Thrives in wet sites

 Sedges love moist areas and sites that stay wet from excessive irrigation or poor drainage are likely to become infested with nutsedge.
 In late June and into July, the nutlets start to form on the tips of the rhizomes.
-It is important to work on weed control before the nutlets form because several new plants can grow from a single nutlet and they remain in the soil several years.
+It is important to work on weed control before the nutlets form because several new plants can grow from a single nutlet and they remain in the soil for several years.

 Lawn Weed Control

 It can take several years to get rid of this weed, new plants are continuously produced from the nutlets left in the soil.
 Timing and persistence are the keys to winning the battle against nutsedge, weed control is always most effective on young, actively growing plants.
-Whether hand weeding or using a chemical control, it is important to get after young plants before they produce nutlets or go to seed–this will reduce the numbers of new plants.
+Whether hand weeding or using chemical control, it is important to get after young plants before they produce nutlets or go to seed–this will reduce the number of new plants.

-Nutsedge is easy to hand weed however, it should be pulled when plants are young and then continue to scout the area to remove new plants as they appear.
+Nutsedge is easy to hand weed however, it should be pulled when plants are young, and then continue to scout the area to remove new plants as they appear.

 **Important** Be sure to read and follow the directions on the label if you choose to use an herbicide for weed control.
-It is a violation of federal lawn to use ANY pesticide in a manner that is inconsistent with the label.
+It is a violation of federal law to use ANY pesticide in a manner that is inconsistent with the label.